wanghaisheng/responsive-landing-page-starter/content/blog/en/re-building-a-“dead”-tech-community.md

 It didn’t take much convincing.
 Ben was in!

 Ben had a great insight; “let’s bring in a third organizer so the group wasn’t 100% Vonage”.
 And so Ariel Caplan, Ruby Backend extraordinaire completed our trifecta.
 At the time Ariel was at Cloudinary and had already spoken at both RubyConf and RailsConf multiple times.
-Oh and that one last Ruby Underground I attended?
+Oh, and that one last Ruby Underground I attended?
 Ariel was a speaker so I knew he was equally brilliant and intelligible for all levels.

 *Ariel, Ruby speaker extraordinaire*![](https://cdn-images-1.medium.com/max/1200/0*J4hw02z7vn69vxtW.jpg)